sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 10. DHCP Server messages received on non-trusted ports are dropped.

 11. VLANs on which DHCP snooping is enabled cannot be deleted without first disabling DHCP snooping.

+12. DHCP Snooping is not applied to VLANs on which it is not enabled.
+DHCP packets received in this VLAN are forwarded.

 Go back to [Beginning of the document](#dhcp-snooping).
 # 3 Design